lukecui95/SI507_Project3_cpengwei/README.md

 The third route is used to show all movies' information in my database.

 The last route is designed for adding new directors in our database.
-You also need to enter specific URLS to add new directors.
+You also need to enter specific URLs to add new directors.

 ## Templates